Flynn immunity offer hangs over Russia investigators

 Rep. Adam Schiff, the top Democrat on the intelligence committee, said Friday it was too early to say whether they would agree to Flynn's request, but put Flynn's offer in greater context.

-"We should first acknowledge what a grave and momentous step it is for a former National Security Advisor to the President of the United States to ask for immunity from prosecution," Schiff said in a statement.
+"We should first acknowledge what a grave and momentous step it is for a former National Security Advisor to the President of the United States to ask for immunity from prosecution," Schiff, who later wen to the White House as part of the House's investigation, said in a statement.

 A spokesman for House Intelligence Chairman Devin Nunes said that House investigators have spoken with Flynn's lawyer about bringing him in for questioning, but that immunity was never discussed.